apptension/developer-handbook/Technical Stack/Mobile Developer (WIP)/Development tools.md

 -----

 *   [ ] You know how to run app on a real device
+*   [ ] You know how to run an app on a simulator
 *   [ ] You know how to manage app schema
 *   [ ] You know how to change Team, Certificate and Provisioning Profile
-*   [ ] You know how to build app ready for distribiution
+*   [ ] You know how to build app ready for distribution

 Android Studio
 --------------

 *   [ ] You know how to run app on a real device
+*   [ ] You know how to run an app on an emulator
 *   [ ] You know how to manage keystores
+*   [ ] You know how to build app ready for distribution

 * * *